Consumer Protection (Private Car Parks) Bill

 Government Spending

-The bill states that any expenditure incurred by Ministers of the Crown, government departments, or other public authorities as a consequence of this Act will be met from public funds.
+The bill states that any expenditure incurred by government departments or public authorities as a result of implementing the Act will be covered by Parliament.
+The bill also stipulates that any money received by the Crown due to the Act's implementation will be paid into the Consolidated Fund.
 No specific figures are provided.

 Groups Affected

-- Local authorities: Will be responsible for implementing and administering the licensing schemes, including collecting levies.
+- Local authorities: Will be responsible for administering the licensing scheme and collecting levies.

 Powered by nyModel